E. Involved Agency Responsibilities

 If an agency does not respond to a request for coordination, the agency will be assumed to have no comments.
 However, it is recommended that all solicited agencies acknowledge receipt of a coordination inquiry.

 7. If an involved agency has no concerns about an action, may it proceed to its final decision during the coordination period?

 NO!
 All involved agencies are prohibited from making final decisions or commitments before the SEQR process is completed. [see 617.3(a)] (link leaves DEC website.)
 Agencies making such decisions and applicants accepting such decisions do so at their own risk, because such decisions may be declared null and void through court action, on the grounds that they are procedurally flawed.

 8. If an involved agency has the opportunity, but does not participate in the public comment period, must it still consider the draft and final EIS in its decision making?

 Yes.
 If the involved agency fails to participate in the EIS process, it must still consider the EIS as the basis for its written SEQR findings.

 9. What recourse does an involved agency have if it has participated in the EIS process but its concerns have been ignored or inadequately addressed?

 It is important for an involved agency which has substantive concerns regarding the adequacy of the draft EIS to make this known to the lead agency.
 If the involved agency's comments are then disregarded or responded to unsatisfactorily, it may take such deficiencies into account in making its own decision regarding the action which could result in negative SEQR Findings and a denial.
-Alternatively, the involved agency could commence litigation challenging the sufficiency of the Final EIS.
+Alternatively, the involved agency could commence litigation challenging the sufficiency of the Final.

 E-mail us if you wish to submit comments.
 Please be sure to indicate which section or item you are commenting on, and include your name.